rohrerj/scion/doc/dev/design/FABRID.rst

     is denoted by ``G`` + the policy identifier (e.g. ``G100``), a wildcard (``0``), or a rejection ``REJECT``.
     Rejection means that this path should not be chosen.

-  When used in a query, the identifier evaluates to true when at least a single hop in the path matches the identifier.

 * **Concatenations**

   Multiple identifiers can be combined by using a concatenation (and/or parentheses).
 Concatenations are created by the ``+`` symbol.